 It’s also an excellent excuse to work on your home bartending skills.
-Though the Negroni’s classic 1:1:1 ratio of gin, Campari, and sweet vermouth makes it a breeze to stir up yourself, once you’ve mastered the classic recipe, you have our permission to get creative with these five subtle, clever tweaks.
+Though the cocktail’s classic 1:1:1 ratio of gin, Campari and sweet vermouth makes it easy to stir up a perfect Negroni, once you’ve mastered the classic recipe, you have our permission to get creative with these five subtle, clever tweaks.

 1. Update Your Vermouth